WillLiu322/willliu322.github.io/_pages/cv.md

 * **Research Assistant**, The Hong Kong University of Science and Technology (Guangzhou), September 2025 - November.
 2025

-  *  Research focuses on systematic methods for maintaining safety constraints in systems with random mode switching and time-varying input dynamics under uncertainty..
+  *  Designed control barrier functions (CBFs) for dynamic systems with Markovian jump input delays to enforce safety constraints.

 ---